top of page

 Thrupthi Avaremadanda Ashok

 Thrupthi was a research technician in the group funded through the BBSRC.
 Prior to joining the lab, she worked at Syngene International Limited in India.
 Her work involved purifying and crystallising protein complexes from E. coli.
 She graduated with M.Tech in biotechnology from RV College of Engineering, India.
 In the lab, she worked on projects involving cyanobacteria.
 Her projects involved purifying proteins and using mass spectrometry to characterize them.
 Thrupthi spent most of her free time watching TV, going on long runs, and playing basketball.
+She now works at 4basebio in Cambridge.

 JBellamyCarter_LabPhoto.jpeg